Political activity of the Knights of Columbus: Culture of Life

-The Order has been active in promoting a culture of life and opposing any government action or legislation that promotes the destruction of human life at any stage, including abortion, euthanasia, and capital punishment.
+The Order has been active in promoting a culture of life and opposing any government action or legislation that promotes the destruction of human life at any stage, including abortion and euthanasia.
 Those "who do not support the legal protection of unborn children" cannot be invited to events, or have honors bestowed upon them.

 Additionally the Order has donated significant funds to help women in crisis pregnancies either keep their children or put them up for adoption.
 For example, as part of their Ultrasound Initiative in the US and Canada, 1,000 ultrasound machines were donated to pregnancy centers between 2009 and 2018.
 This was done on the basis of research that suggested women would subsequently be less willing to go through with an abortion if they had seen ultrasound images, particularly as part of fetal development.

+In the wake of killings of two men, Alton Sterling and Philando Castile, by police officers in Louisiana and Minnesota, and the subsequent shooting of Dallas police officers, the Order has campaigned for peace.
+After multiple mass shootings in 2019, the Knights were among a group of Catholic leaders who decried the shootings and urged policy changes.

+The Order also upholds Catholic teaching on the death penalty, where it is allowed only when society has no other way to protect itself.
+"Such cases," the Knights quote Evangelium Vitae, "are very rare if not practically nonexistent."
+In a modern society, with jails that can separate those who pose a threat from the public, imposing the death penalty "when it is not necessary would transgress Catholic teaching."

 United States domestic policy

 During the early part of the 20th century, both the Supreme and local councils found themselves in agreement with the principles of the Progressive movement.
 Senator Albert J. Beveridge, an intellectual leader of the Progressive movement, was the featured speaker at "a grand patriotic demonstration" at Carnegie Hall in 1906, and James C. Monaghan, the Supreme Lecturer, frequently spoke out in favor of progressive causes in Columbiad and elsewhere.
 The Massachusetts State Council was supportive of New Deal policies in 1933.

 In the 1980s, the Knights supported an amendment to the United States Constitution permitting prayer in public school.
 When president Ronald Reagan attempted to tax fraternal insurance companies such as the Knights of Columbus, then–Supreme Knight Virgil Dechant used White House connections to scuttle the effort.
 In addition, local councils set up phone banks and letter writing campaigns to oppose the measure, which would have diminished the Knights' ability to make charitable contributions.
 They also ran anti-pornography campaigns and promoted tax breaks for families that sent their children to private schools.